-What does glyphosate do, besides kill us?
+What does glyphosate do?
+Does it cause cancer?
 Well, it was originally patented to clean pipes, like Drano, but now it is primarily used as an herbicide— to kill weeds.
 Almost all corn, soy, and cotton in the U.S. are grown from seeds that are genetically engineered to resist Roundup.
 That allows Roundup to kill everything but the crop itself.
 It does this by blocking the proteins that plants need to grow.
 In California, which provides two-thirds of American’s fruits and nuts, five million acres were treated with glyphosate in 2012 to grow almonds, peaches, onions, cantaloupe, cherries, sweet corn, citrus, grapes, and other food crops.
 Because glyphosate is absorbed into the cellular structure of the plant—whether it’s a fruit, vegetable, or grain—the chemical cannot be removed by washing, peeling, baking or brewing grains.
 Who wants Glyphosate for breakfast?

-Since Monsanto and the FDA are rather cozy, The U.S. has decided not to test food for glyphosate residues.
+The U.S. has decided not to test food for glyphosate residues.
+Could it be because of Monsanto’s influence?
 They also don’t monitor these chemicals in human blood and tissues.
 So there’s no way to know how much you’re being exposed to—it’s also used on yards, fields and farms.
 Studies by WHO (World Health Organization) found glyphosate in farmworkers’ blood and urine, chromosomal damage in cells, and increased risks of non-Hodgkin lymphoma.
 Animal studies point to infertility, birth defects, liver and kidney damage, and autoimmune diseases.
 FUN!

 Last July, California added glyphosate to the list of chemicals known to the state to cause cancer.
 There, RoundUp containers will carry a label that warns of cancer risk.
 But what about the rest of us.
 Will Texas protect me?
 I don’t think so.